bicarbon8/automated-functional-testing/README.md

 - [`aft-web-services`](https://github.com/bicarbon8/automated-functional-testing/blob/main/packages/aft-web-services/README.md) - adds support for testing REST-based services

 ## Plugins
 the primary benefit of using AFT comes from the plugins and the `Verifier`.
 Because logging using AFT's `Reporter` will also send to any registered logging plugins, it is easy to create logging plugins that send to any external system such as TestRail or to log results to Elasticsearch.
-Additionally, before running any _assertion_ passed to a `verify(assertion)` function, AFT will confirm if the _assertion_ should actually be run based on the results of queries to any supplied `TestExecutionPolicyPlugin` implementations.
+Additionally, before running any _assertion_ passed to a `verify(assertion)` function, AFT will confirm if the _assertion_ should actually be run based on the results of queries to any supplied `PolicyPlugin` implementations.

 ### ReportingPlugin
 `aft-core` provides a `ReportingPlugin` class which can be extended from to create custom loggers which are then loaded by adding their filenames to the `plugins` array under in your `aftconfig.json`